-Other Staffing Needs
+Overall Staffing Needs

-Additional departments have staffing needs and recommendations have been made in other plan chapters regarding new staff (i.e. Economic Development Director - see Chapter 4 on Economic Conditions).
+Additional departments have staffing needs and recommendations have been made in other plan chapters regarding new staff (i.e. Economic Development Director-see Chapter 4 on Economic Conditions).
 For example, issues have been raised about Veteran's Services where the Director of Veteran's Services and Agent is essentially "on call" and the office is open only a couple of evenings a week.
 The Building Inspector position has been reduced to half time.
-The Assessor's Office and the Planning Department are other examples where staffing is deemed to be inadequate and a number of departments, boards, and commissions have limited administrative assistance.
+The Board of Health, Assessor's Office and the Planning Department are other examples where staffing is deemed to be inadequate and a number of departments, boards, and commissions have limited administrative assistance.
+Other department staffing needs, notably Police and Fire, are often determined by national standards.